Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * Do not supply any parameter after the partition number.
 In this case, the partition is assumed to be in the same device already mapped to the drive (this works only if the drive is currently mapped to a Nextor driver).

-* Supply a device index, but not a slot number.
-In this case, the partition is assumed to be in the specified device, and the device is assumed to be controlled by the kernel on the same slot of the currently mapped device (this works only if the drive is currently mapped to a Nextor driver).
+* Supply a device index, but not a driver location.
+In this case, the partition is assumed to be in the specified device, and the device is assumed to be controlled by the kernel at the same location as the currently mapped device (this works only if the drive is currently mapped to a Nextor driver).

-* Supply a device index and a slot number.
-In this case, the slot corresponds to the Nextor kernel that contains the driver that handles the device.
+* Supply a device index and a driver location.
+In this case, the location corresponds to the Nextor kernel that contains the driver that handles the device.

 If "d" is specified instead of a partition number, then the drive will be mapped to its default state, which can be one of the following: